Old East Slavic literature: Early period: translated Apocrypha

 Almost all the literature of Rus' – original and translated – was handwritten.
 Handwritten works were distributed by copying by scribes or ordinary people.

 In Rus', the apocrypha about the Last Judgment was especially popular.
 Among such works, a special place was occupied by the life of Basil the Younger, the second part of which (scenes from the vision of Vasily Gregory's pupil about the Last Judgment and a lengthy story about Theodore) spread as independent works.

-Later, the original Old Rus' apocrypha began to be created, the most famous of which is "The Walking of the Virgin through the Torments".
+Later, the original Old East Slavic apocrypha began to be created, the most famous of which is "The Walking of the Virgin through the Torments".
 Its plot is similar to the Greek "Revelation of the Most Holy Theotokos", but it also has many original features: for example, pagans who worship Troyan, Veles and Perun are in the first circle of hell, and there are a number of anti-Semitic statements in the text itself.

 According to the philosopher Sergei Bulgakov, the special popularity of apocryphal literature in Rus' is indicated by the fact that of the seven most important monuments of the Jewish apocalyptic (except for the books of the prophet Daniel), three were preserved exclusively in Old Slavonic translations.